mazetoken/microfiapp/README.md

-# Microfi CashTokens Distribution App on Bitcoin Cash
+# Microfi Free Flow CashTokens Distribution Application on Bitcoin Cash

+The app can distribute CashTokens.
+Application/token creator or users can pay blockchain transactions fee

 https://microfi.cyclic.cloud

 If you have questions join https://t.me/mazetokens

-If you like and use the app, consider keeping Microfi website url (https://microfi.eu) in credits

 Donate Bitcoin Cash to: bitcoincash:qr8j9fzlmsdfy52n37pg2frqaddsjs99qyat9nwf88

 ---

 To try the app with your CashTokens, you need to download the repository, change the wallet and token details in the "example_env.txt" and rename it to ".env".
 Change `views/index.ejs` and `server.js` for your needs (e.g. token details, hCaptcha, etc.).
-You can use a wallet seed phrese instead of WIF
+You can use a wallet seed phrese instead of WIF.
+If you like and use the app, consider keeping Microfi website url (https://microfi.eu) in credits

 `#SEED="wallet seed phrase"`
 `WIF="wallet private key"`
 `#HCAPTCHA_SECRET=`
 `PORT=3000`

-Open a command line and run:
+You need nodejs installed on your system.
+Open a command line (e.g. PowerShell), navigate to the app directory and run:

 `npm i`
 `npm start`

-Open browser: localhost:3000
+Open browser and type: localhost:3000

 ---

-You can host the app on e.g. https://onrender.com
+You can host the app on e.g. https://cyclic.sh or  https://onrender.com for free

+Render tutorial:

+Create an account on Render.
 Create a new web service, connect Git repository, set Environment variables (copy/paste `Key` and `Value`  from .env, without " " and without PORT) and in settings use:

 Build command `npm i`